llassan/Ace/Javascript.md

 ## Call, Apply and Bind

-**call() ** Method
+**call()** Method:

-The call() method allows you to call a function with a specified this value and individual arguments passed to the function.
+The call() method allows you to call a function with a specified 'this' value and individual arguments passed to the function.

 https://www.youtube.com/watch?v=75W8UPQ5l7k&t=330s